 Title IX of the 1972 Education Amendments requires schools receiving federal funding to combat sexual violence and harassment, and respond to victims' needs in order to ensure that all students have equal access to education.
 Title IX protects any person from sex-based discrimination, regardless of their sex, gender identity, or gender expression.
 Female, male, and gender non-conforming students, faculty, and staff are protected.

 In South Dakota Public School Leaders and Title IX, Swier Law Firm's Education Law Practice Group gives readers a valuable resource and answers to their most common Title IX questions.

-This Report Will Teach You:
+This Report Will Answer These Questions:

 ● The basics of Title IX

 ● How a school district should respond to Title IX complaints

 ● Conducting Title IX investigations

 ● And more...